-In addition to root cause, interaction analytics tools that rely on speech and text understanding are able to unearth compliance issues and observe training opportunities as well.
+In addition to the root cause, interaction analytics tools that rely on speech and text understanding are able to unearth compliance issues and observe training opportunities as well.
 As a result, finding and fixing these aberrations can lead to wholesale changes for customer service teams.

 Reconciling a systemic problem naturally ends a pain point for customers, which in turn reduces customer frustration.
 Contact center leaders cannot ignore the training element as well.
 Every problem presents an opportunity.
 Identifying structural issues only makes agents more aware of where the traps are hidden, improving individual agent performance and contact center operations at large.

 With the help of AI-powered technologies available today, CX leaders can now see a holistic picture of each and every customer they deal with, bringing them one step closer to achieving mutual understandings and satisfied customer experiences.